 As you get older as a man, your prostate gets bigger, which can cause a number of frustrating and uncomfortable urinary symptoms.
-At Prince William Urology Associates in Manassas and Haymarket, Virginia, the team of urologists is experienced in treating benign prostatic hyperplasia (BPH), or enlarged prostate.
+At Prince William Urology Associates in Manassas, Virginia, the team of urologists is experienced in treating benign prostatic hyperplasia (BPH), or enlarged prostate.
 For help managing the symptoms of BPH, call the office or schedule an appointment online today.

 BPH, or benign prostatic hyperplasia, is a medical term for an enlarged prostate.
 It’s called benign because it’s not cancerous.
 The growth itself isn’t cancerous, and you’re not at greater risk of prostate cancer if you have BPH.